zuzana/angular-150-phantomjs-1x/README.md

 ## Why

-This project is to demonstrate problem with Phantomjs and Angular 1.5
+This project exists to demonstrate problem with Phantomjs and Angular 1.5

-This project is generated with yo angular generator version 0.15.1.
+This project is generated with [yo angular generator version 0.15.1](https://github.com/yeoman/generator-angular).
 I only changed package.json to demonstrate the problem with PhantomJs 1.x.

 ## Step by Step